Worship (style): The Right Worshipful

 The Right Worshipful (The Rt Wpful., Rt.
 W or RW) is an honorific style of address for all lord mayors and mayors of specific cities including the original Cinque Ports (Sandwich, Hythe, Dover, Romney and Hastings).
 Some historic boroughs, such as Shrewsbury and Atcham in Shropshire, also address their mayors by this prefix.
 In India, the mayors of cities such as Bengaluru, Mysore and Chennai are addressed as Worshipful Mayor with robes and attire as for the Lord Mayor of the City of London.
 The style was done away with by the Government of Kerala and the mayors in Kerala are now referred to as Respected Mayor.

 The style is also traditionally used for the Vice-Chancellor of the University of Cambridge.
 In Australia, the lord mayors of Darwin, Northern Territory; Parramatta, New South Wales; Newcastle, New South Wales; and Wollongong, New South Wales are also styled thus.
+The "Right Worshipful" for is also used for certain higher-ranked Freemasonic Officials, generally those holding appointments in Grand Lodges.